lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 - As with the rest of these guides, this will be very Windows 10 oriented.
 - EVERYTHING here is important, except the [torrenting](#Torrenting) section, which is an optional method.
-- I created this guide with the very tech-illiterate in mind.
-If you sit down, really have a good read of this guide, and still feel like you're reading a foreign language?
-Perhaps piracy just is not for you.
-Few exceptions in mind, piracy is always going to be an involved process.
+- I created this guide with the very tech-illiterate in mind, but still, piracy is generally an involved process.
+Take the time to really READ through this guide.

 ## Basic Terminology